 Article III - Nature: IWA is a non-profit organization under section 501(c)(3) of the Internal Revenue Code and is organized for charitable, social, educational and cultural purposes.
 IWA is a non-political, non-religious and non-sectarian organization.

-Article IV - Responsibilities: With respect to the tax-exempt function of IWA’s status, 70% of IWA’s time and resources will be spent on cultural and social activities.
-10% of IWA’s time and resources will be spent towards educational activities, 10% of IWA’s time and resources will be spent on community service and 10% of IWA’s time and activities will be spent on activities related to charitable donation.
+Article IV - Responsibilities: With respect to the tax-exempt function of IWA’s status, about 70% of IWA’s time and resources will be spent on cultural and social activities.
+Remainder of IWA’s time and resources will be spent towards educational activities, community service and activities related to charitable donation.

 Article V - Trustees: IWA will elect and/or appoint Trustees to oversee the activities of the organization.